dpa99c/phonegap-istablet-example/README.md

 Cordova/Phonegap IsTablet Example
 =================================

-This repo contains an example PhoneGap 3 project which illustrates how to use the [IsTablet plugin](https://github.com/dpa99c/phonegap-istablet) which indicates whether the current Android or iOS device is a tablet.
+This repo contains an example Cordova/Phonegap project which illustrates how to use the [IsTablet plugin](https://github.com/dpa99c/phonegap-istablet) which indicates whether the current device is a tablet or a phone.

+Supported platforms: Android, iOS, Windows 10 Mobile

 ## Contents